OwenCochell/mctools/docs/source/rcon.rst

     resp = rcon.command("help", frag_check=False)

 This will return the content of the first 4096 bytes.
-Any subsequent to 'command' or 'raw_send' will return the rest of the fragmented packets.
+Any subsequent call to 'command' or 'raw_send' will return the rest of the fragmented packets.
 This means that you will have incomplete content, and subsequent calls will return irrelevant information.
 Unless you have a reason for this, it is recommended to keep packet fragmentation enabled.